Eliza1494/database_automation/README.md

 </ins>

-to automate the downloading process of TX Franchise Data, 5500, 5500 SF and ReferenceUSA.
-Filter only companies and requested information and combine both data sets and NAISC codes.

-**ReferenceUSA**

-Automated the extraction of data from ReferenceUSA using RSelenium.
+To automate the extraction of data from ReferenceUSA using RSelenium, clean the the extracted information, predict emails and verify them.

 RScript: RefUSA\_L (1).R